LUA-RLP/luaRlp/inst/shiny-apps/qPCR_evaluator/www/info.md

 # About This App

 This Shiny app is designed for evaluating qPCR data.
-It currently yonly works for SURE COV-2 and INfA/B RSV data which com in two files:
+It currently only works for SURE COV-2 and INF A/B and RSV data, which comes in two files:

 ## Data Input

-Both should be stored in and read from
-`O:/Abteilung Humanmedizin (AHM)/Referat 32/32_6/qPCR_CSVs/`
+Both files should be stored in and read from `O:/Abteilung Humanmedizin (AHM)/Referat 32/32_6/qPCR_CSVs/`

 ## How these CSVs are generated